You're in luck if you’re wondering how to lose weight without counting calories. Weight loss can be easier than you think!

 If you struggle to eat slowly, take short breaks after eating each portion of your perfect plate or set a timer during meals.

-Choose lower-carb foods at night, especially if you’re not as active during evening hours as you are earlier in the day.
+Choose lower-carb foods at night, especially if you’re not as active during evening hours as earlier in the day.

-While carbohydrates give you energy, eating too many of them allows your body to turn excess carbs into stored body fat.
+While carbohydrates give you energy, eating too many allows your body to turn excess carbs into stored body fat.

 Unless you’re physically active at night, focus on non-starchy veggies, protein foods, or lower-carb dairy foods in the evening.